Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 This fruity combination is reminiscent of a walk through an orchard!
 The chewy sweetness of dried apples and apricots is balanced by the rich, honeyed taste of dried figs. Walnuts or pistachios add a nice crunch and a slightly bitter note that keeps the bar from being overly sweet.

-Feel free to experiment with different combinations and ratios until you find your perfect blend.
 You can add spices like cinnamon, nutmeg, or ginger for extra flavor depth.
-The possibilities are endless!

 Check out my easy NO-BAKE version here!